How to Lock a Folder on Windows 11 Using Built-in Encryption Function

 How to Remove the Added Password From a Folder on Windows 11

-Step 1: Navigate to the file or folder you want to decrypt and right-click on it.
+Step 1: Navigate to the file or folder you want to decrypt, right-click on it, and choose Show more options.

 Step 2: Now, go to Properties.

-Step 3: Under the General tab, click on Advanced next to Attributes.
+Step 3: Under the General tab, click Advanced.

-If you want to know another way to set a password for a folder in Windows 11, continue reading.
+If you want another way to set a password for a folder in Windows 11, continue reading.

 Bonus: Use Third-Party Software to Put Password on Windows 11

-That said, if you are unable to password-protect a folder on Windows 11, you may wonder why?
+That said, if you cannot password-protect a folder on Windows 11, you may wonder why.
 Continue reading to know.

 Why Can’t I Password Protect a Folder